facts about medici family

 This region in Tuscany was mainly agricultural and rural when the family first appeared.

-By the 13th century, the Medici moved closer to Florence and slowly gained influence.
+By the 13th century, the Medici family had moved closer to Florence and was slowly gaining influence.

 Their roots in Tuscany helped form close connections with local nobility and merchants.

 Over time, the Medici used their growing power to build a banking dynasty.
-This banking success helped them become important players in the politics and culture of Florence.
+This banking success enabled them to become influential players in the politics and culture of Florence.

 2. They began as wool merchants before expanding into banking and politics.